 You can take genetic tests to find out whether you have this gene, as well as high homocysteine levels.

 While higher levels of homocysteine have been associated with numerous health complications, levels of homocysteine that are too low can also be problematic and have been associated with peripheral neuropathy (often felt as hand and arm tingling) and an impaired ability to make glutathione, an important antioxidant that reduces inflammation in the body.
-Low levels of glutathione have been correlated with Hashimoto’s and heavy metal toxicity.

 Testing for homocysteine levels is now available through many labs and can be assessed with a blood test.